Back to Blog

 What changes with computer use agents

-• Agents see the screen and act like a human.
-They move the mouse, click, type, and read the result.
-This lets them work with any interface.
+• Agents see the screen and act like humans: they move the mouse, click, type, and read the result.

-• Follow the SOP as written.
-A standard operating procedure in plain English is already a prompt for a computer use agent.
-No flowcharts to build and maintain.
+• They follow a standard operating procedure written in plain English, which is already a prompt.
+No flowchart bot to build and babysit.

 How to move without the risk